IgniteUI/igniteui-docfx/kr/components/grids_templates/row_drag.md

 }

 > [!NOTE]
-> When using row data from the event arguments (`args.dragData.rowData`) or any other row property, know that the entire row is a passed in the arguments as a reference, which means that you need to clone the data you need, if you want to distinguish it from the one in the source grid.
+> When using row data from the event arguments (`args.dragData.rowData`) or any other row property, the entire row is passed in the arguments as a reference, which means that you need to clone the data you need, if you want to distinguish it from the one in the source grid.

 ##### Templating the drag icon
 The drag handle icon can be templated using the grid's [`dragIndicatorIconTemplate`]({environment:angularApiUrl}/classes/@@igTypeDoc.html#dragindicatoricontemplate).
 In the example we're building, let's change the icon from the default one (`drag_indicator`) to `drag_handle`.